Individual Eligibility Criteria

 Organisation Eligibility Criteria

-An ACROD Parking Permit may be issued to an organisation that regularly transports people with severe walking restrictions.
+An ACROD Parking Permit may be issued to an organisation that regularly transports people who meet the eligibility criteria.
 An ACROD Parking Permit can only be used by staff and volunteers when transporting an eligible person who is exiting or entering the vehicle.

 Please note: many people who require support may have, or be eligible to apply for, an individual ACROD Parking Permit.
 The ACROD Parking Program encourages organisations transporting people on an individual basis to use the individuals own permit.